-The neuroscientists from Northwestern University’s Feinberg School of Medicine found that breathing (especially deep breathing) causes major changes in our brain activity.
+The neuroscientists from Northwestern University’s Feinberg School found that breathing (especially deep breathing) causes major changes in our brain activity.
 (1)

 Specifically, inhalation was shown to affect our amygdala and hippocampus.
 These are the areas of your brain which control everything from mood, memory to thought processing.

 In the study, the recruiters found that deep breathing (especially the inhalation part, and through the nose) increased the participants’ ability to recollect images and other information.

 [alert type=”success” icon-size=”hide-icon”]Essentially, deep breathing boosts the activity of areas of your brain responsible for memory, mood, and cognition – making you react better and think faster.[/alert]

 >>You May Like: How to Increase Neurogenesis Naturally